zikula/core/INSTALL-1.4.0.md

 Modifications to the Zikula core system code or database are not supported.
 Doing so can cause extensive problems when upgrading the system in the future and therefore these *hacks* are not recommended.
 Zikula has a flexible extensions system and configuration override system to allow customization and we recommend you consult the developer documentation about this.
+If you feel like your hack is useful / a bug fix / a nice feature, Please open an issue/pull-request at the GitHub Core Repository.
+We're glad to merge any improvements of the core